yininghe/yininghe.github.io/pages/professional_experience.md

 * <p style="text-align: justify"> In the July of year 2013 and 2014, I volunteered to be a teacher for one month at Lhasa Caiquan Welfare Special School in Tibet for twice. </p>

-#### 3.3 Hobbies: Soccer & Table Tennis
-* <p style="text-align: justify"> I like to play soccer and table tennis during my spare time.
-I usually play right-back on the field and I am good at speed and short passing. </p>

 ### 4. Download My CV
 <p style="text-align: justify"> Click the <a href="https://drive.google.com/file/d/1kup2rK-AbDI_OVYOgqJx4dpmkzV97PI9/view?usp=sharing">link</a> to download my CV.</p>